 How to request early intervention help

-Parents can refer their children to the Maryland Infants & Toddlers early intervention program, or you may be referred by a health or education provider, child care or social service provider or a staff member from the NICU or hospital.
+Parents and caregivers can refer their children to the Maryland Infants & Toddlers early intervention program, or may be referred by a health or education provider, child care or social service provider or a staff member from the NICU or hospital.

 1. Creating an account with Maryland Infants and Toddlers